Hyperbolic polyhedral surfaces with regular faces: Hyperbolic polyhedral surfaces and main results

 \end{problem}

-By Proposition~\ref{prop:tiling}, One is ready to see that for any $G\in\NC$ by Gauss-Bonnet formula \eqref{GaussBonnet}, Hence graphs in the class $\ST$ attain the maximal critical area in the class $\NC.$ The problem is to determine the maximum of critical areas in the class $\NC$ except hyperbolic tilings $\ST.$ We prove the following gap for the areas. \begin{theorem} For any $g\geq 2,$ there is a constant $\epsilon>0,$ depending on $g,$ such that
+By Proposition~\ref{prop:tiling}, One is ready to see that for each $G\in\NC{\NCg}$ by Gauss-Bonnet formula \EqRef{GaussBonnet}, Hence graphs in the class $\ST$ attain the maximal critical area in the class $\NC{\NCg}.$ The problem is to determine the maximum of critical areas in the class $\NC{\NCg}$ except hyperbolic tilings $\ST.$ We prove the following gap for the areas. \begin{theorem} For each $g\geq 2,$ there is a constant $\epsilon>0,$ depending on $g,$ such that

-\end{theorem} \begin{proof} We will show that there are only finitely many graphs in $\NCg,$ see Corollary~\ref{coro:finite} in Section~ \ref{s:generalsurface}.
+\end{theorem} \begin{proof} We will show that there are only finitely many graphs in $\NCg,$ see Corollary~\ref{coro:finite} in Section~\ref{s:generalsurface}.
 Hence the gap for the areas exists by the assertion $(4)$ in Proposition~\ref{prop:tiling}. \end{proof}

 Concerning with the result in Theorem~\ref{thm:eps}, we aim to obtain a quantitative estimate of $\wt{\area_{\max}}$ in the following.